WambuBObo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Deletes directory from other directory
+Changes working directory to previous one